The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 - the Walk-and-Turn Test, and

-- the One-Leg Stand;
+- the One-Leg Stand; AND

-- The officer administering the tests has the proper training and experience; AND
+- the officer administering the tests has the proper training and experience; AND

-- Test conditions are perfect.
+- test conditions are perfect.

 In reality, all of these factors can vary greatly–and make the unreliability of FST results a viable DUI legal defense.